Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Conclusion

-In this work, we introduce a unified attribution-based pruning framework for three key applications in Large Language Models: (1) model compression, (2) circuit discovery, and (3) targeted model correction.
-Our method leverages attribution scores to identify parameters relevant to specific behaviors, enabling fine-grained interventions without any fine-tuning.
-For compression, we show that simple forward-pass-based attributions (\eg Wanda) are highly effective at identifying globally unimportant weights.
-For nuanced tasks like circuit discovery and model correction, \glsdesc{lrp} proves more suitable, as it explicitly explains model outputs, thus identifying task-specific components.
-By pruning parameters based on attribution scores, we recover sparse subgraphs of a model (\ie circuits) that enable targeted correction of undesired behaviors by isolating their internal mechanisms while maintaining performance. \paragraph{Broader impact} Our results highlight the potential of attribution methods not just for interpretability but also for model compression and correction.
-This approach provides an efficient, interpretable alternative to fine-tuning, enabling researchers and practitioners to compress, analyze, or control \glspl{llm}.
-However, these capabilities also pose risks: the same techniques used to suppress harmful behavior could, if misused, be leveraged to amplify it.
-This dual-use nature highlights the need for careful ethical oversight and responsible deployment. \paragraph{Limitations} For model compression, we adopt row-wise unstructured pruning, following the effective setup from \cite{sun2023simple} (see \cref{app:prunig_approaches}).
-However, this may not be the optimal strategy.
-Future work should investigate alternative pruning schemes or hybrid approaches, guided by attribution scores.
-Another open challenge lies in selecting the appropriate granularity for circuit discovery and model correction.
+\paragraph{Limitations} An open challenge lies in selecting the appropriate granularity for circuit discovery and model correction.
 As demonstrated in \cref{exp:circuit_discovery} and \cref{exp:model_correction}, the effectiveness of structured versus unstructured pruning varies by context.
-Moreover, the specific layer types targeted for correction significantly affect outcomes, suggesting a need for deeper analysis into which components most influence task-relevant or harmful behaviors.
-Finally, our approach relies on the quality of reference sets used to compute relevance scores.
-Reliable behavior correction requires reference samples that accurately isolate the behavior of interest without overlapping with general capabilities.
-Future research should explore principled methods for creating such behavior-specific reference sets to improve attribution quality and intervention precision.
+Moreover, the choice of layer types targeted for correction significantly affects outcomes, suggesting the need for deeper analysis of which components most influence task-relevant or harmful behaviors.
+Finally, our approach depends on the quality of reference sets used to compute relevance scores.
+Reliable behavior correction requires reference samples that isolate the behavior of interest without overlapping with general capabilities.
+Future work should explore principled methods for constructing such behavior-specific reference sets to improve attribution quality and intervention precision.